alimoameri/handy-scripts/README.md

 A collection of handy scripts for everyday tasks, most of which were written using AI assistants.

 ## Installation
 Place scripts in the `/usr/bin` directory.
-This allow you to run them directly from the shell using their name.
+This allows you to run them directly from the shell using their name.
 For example:
 ```bash
 handy.urldecoder https%3A%2F%2Fgoogle.com%2Fsearch%3Fq%3Durldecode%2Bbash.
 ```